jaz303/template-anything/README.md

 ## Usage

+To scaffold a project from an existing template use the command:

     $ ta <template> <target>

-`template` can be either a git URL or a path to a local directory.
-So, to start a new project based on my `site-template` template you would do this:
+`template` can be either a git URL or a path to a local directory, and `target` should be a path to a non-existant target directory.
+So, to start a new project based on my `site-template` template and put it in `projects/my-new-site` you would do this:

-    $ ta git@github.com:jaz303/site-template.git my-new-site
+    $ ta git@github.com:jaz303/site-template.git projects/my-new-site

 That's a bit of mouthful so there is special shortcut syntax for using templates hosted on Github:

-    $ ta jaz303/site-template my-new-site
+    $ ta jaz303/site-template projects/my-new-site

+## Creating a template

 ## Example plan.tpl

-## plan.tpl

 ```
 inputs: